Logo

 SpaceX has held Bitcoin since 2021.

-In 2025, a wallet attributed to SpaceX moved $150 million in BTC; even so, SpaceX remains among the largest corporate holders with over $850 million in reserves.
+In 2025, a wallet attributed to SpaceX moved $150 million in BTC; even with that activity, SpaceX remains among the larger corporate holders, with more than $850 million in reserves.

 Has Musk Criticized Bitcoin?

-In 2021, he cited fossil fuel usage from Bitcoin mining as a reason Tesla would not accept BTC payments.
+In 2021, he cited fossil fuel usage associated with Bitcoin mining as a reason Tesla would not accept BTC payments.

-He also said on the Lex Fridman Podcast that Bitcoin’s throughput is constrained by a 2008-era design tuned for slower internet connectivity.
+He also argued on the Lex Fridman Podcast that Bitcoin’s transaction throughput is constrained by design choices dating back to the late-2000s, which he linked to slower internet connectivity assumptions.

 Does Musk Own Ethereum?

-In 2021, he confirmed owning Ethereum but has faulted the network for comparatively slow throughput and high fees.
+In 2021, Musk confirmed owning Ethereum, but he criticized the network’s comparatively slow throughput and high fees.

 The amount of ETH he holds has not been disclosed.